dmstlf292/MiniShop/README.md

   - Searching Posts and Sorting Price,

 * What am i using on this project?
+  Front : React, Redux,
-  React, Redux, Express.js, MongoDB & mongoose + published on AWS EC2 (closed) 🙀
+  Back : Express.js, MongoDB & mongoose + published on AWS EC2 (closed) 🙀

 ### 📝 Final Repositorys And Packages.json